The Modern Resume Resume Fundamentals and Strategy

 What the Recruiter Sees

 We are looking for someone who won't get us in trouble, not just someone who can do the job.
-When you mention important people and big risks, you signal that you "know the language of the industry."
-This makes you feel like a "safe hire" because you sound like someone who has already "been in the meetings" where big choices are made.
+Recruiters spend just 6 to 8 seconds on an initial resume review, so the language you use in those first seconds determines whether you move forward.
+When you mention important people and real stakes, you signal that you know the language of the industry.
+That makes you feel like a safe hire, not an experiment.

 3